RamdasCoundinya0716/text-to-sql-using-gemini-pro/readme.md

 # Text to SQL using Gemini Pro and Streamlit

+# This image shows how the project flow happens.

 ![Flow Diagram](flow.png)

 This project demonstrates the conversion of English questions to SQL queries using the Gemini Pro model through a Streamlit web application.
 The SQL queries are executed on a SQLite database.